rapidstream-org/rapidstream-cookbook/benchmarks/tapa_flow/bandwidth23/README.md

 ### Step 1 : Generate the Xilinx Object File (`.xo`)

-We utilize [Rapidstream-TAPA](https://github.com/rapidstream-org/rapidstream-tapa) to generate the `.xo` file.
-The original C++ source files are located in design/src.
-To compile C++ to `.xo` using TAPA, we use the commands shown below.
-For your convenience, you can also execute `make xo` command in the terminal supported by our [Makefile](Makefile).

 We use [Rapidstream-TAPA](https://github.com/rapidstream-org/rapidstream-tapa)  to generate the `.xo` file, with the original C++ source files located in the [design](./design) directory.
 To compile the C++ code into a `.xo` file using TAPA, follow the commands provided below.
 For convenience,